eerolanguage/eero/xcodesupport/Xcode4/README.markdown

 * Syntax colorizing is currently very limited -- the "Generic" source code highlighting is chosen for Eero source files by default.
 This can be overridden manually to any supported language (Objective-C++ is suggested), but no definition for Eero is provided at this time.
 * Autocompletion is not supported.
-* "Live issues" (only-the-fly syntax checking) is not currently supported.
+* "Live issues" (on-the-fly syntax checking) is not currently supported.